Don’t Agree to Every Request

 Here’s an advanced tip.
 Ask great questions which uncover your potential clients ‘what’ and ‘why’.
 What do they want to achieve or fix?
 Why does this matter now?Ask great questions which uncover your potential clients ‘what’ and ‘why’.
 What do they want to achieve or fix?
 Why does this matter now?
 Read full post. #getpaidwhatyoureworth Click To Tweet

 You’ll discover exactly what she wants to achieve.
 As a result, you quickly address her specific needs rather than offer a general recommendation.
 With those insights you expertly discuss the solution and “how” to best solve her problem.

 Only Work with Ideal Clients

 Follow these recommendations to only work with ideal clients.
-Your business will grow while keeping your passion alive.
 Are you tired of doing work for free because you don’t know how to charge for it?
-Discover how to get paid what you are worth and attract clients who understand your value.
-Right NOW claim your FREE RESOURCE to create value based pricing.
+Discover how to increase your revenues and attract clients who happily pay your fees.
+Right NOW claim your FREE RESOURCE to earn more without working additional hours.